clement-deltel/python-boilerplate/CONTRIBUTING.md

 ### uv

-Here are useful commands to manage the Python virtual environment and the dependencies using [uv](https://docs.astral.sh/uv).
-The source code of this tool is available [here](https://github.com/astral-sh/uv).
+Here are useful commands to manage the Python virtual environment and the dependencies using [uv](https://docs.astral.sh/uv) ([source code](https://github.com/astral-sh/uv)).
 Do you want to:

 Ensures that all project dependencies (listed in `pyproject.toml`) are installed and up-to-date with the lockfile `uv.lock`?